Emadmasroor/E21-F25/HW/HW3.md

 Notice that edge cells, such as cell number 18 or 31, do not have eight neighbors.
 For now, don't pay much attention to how your function treats edge cells!
 Your function will probably return an incorrect answer for cells on one of the four edges, and that's okay.
 Later, you will write code that ensures that this function is never used on non-interior cells.

-### Write a function that checks whether an address is in the interior part of the grid
+### (b) Write a function that checks whether an address is in the interior part of the grid

 For this part, you will write a function `checkBounds(n)` that returns `True` if `n` is one of the interior cells and `False` if `n` is on the boundary of the grid, or if it is outside the grid altogether.

 You must use an appropriate conditional (or conditionals) inside this function.
 You won't get full credit for 'hard-coding' all the addresses that should return True, for example.

-### Determine a list of neighbors for every cell in 6x6 grid
+### (c) Determine a list of neighbors for every cell in 6x6 grid

 In this part, you will put together the code from the last two parts and use it to assemble a list of lists that denotes the neighbors of each cell in the `6x6` grid shown above.
 Remember that once this list is determined, it doesn't change as the game progresses.

-Write a function with no input arguments that returns a 36-element list.
+Write a function called `determine_nbrs()` with no input arguments that returns a 36-element list.
 Each element of this list should itself be a list that contains the addresses of the neighbors of the cell at that location.
 If a cell is on one of the edges, there should be an empty list for its 'list of neighbors'.
 We will pretend that cells on the edge have no neighbors (since we will never update them).

 Thus, the structure of your returned list will be: